 15.2 hh, 17 year old, Paint Gelding

-AJ offers a calm, steady, and grounding presence.
-A seasoned former show horse, he brings emotional consistency, patience, and quiet reassurance into each interaction.
-Sessions with Apple Jack may explore safety, trust, emotional regulation, and rest; and are best suited for participants seeking emotional and/or physical grounding, nervous system calming, and gentle reconnection to oneself and/or others.
+AJ offers a calm, steady & grounding presence.
+A seasoned former show horse, he brings emotional consistency, patience & quiet reassurance to each interaction.
+Sessions with Apple Jack may explore safety, trust, emotional regulation & rest & are best suited for participants seeking emotional & physical grounding, nervous system calming & gentle reconnection to oneself & others.
 AJ teaches us the art of pausing, granting us the opportunity for thoughtful response rather than immediate reaction.

 Kate